 Understanding the Northern Lights

 Capturing the northern lights has a lot to do with understanding them.
-Here is my best explanation based on the data I’ve acquired over the last 14 years:
+Here is my best explanation based on the data I’ve acquired over the last couple of decades:

 Every 9 to 14 years, the sun goes through something called a solar cycle.
 A solar cycle is the ongoing (repeating) change in the sun’s activity and appearance (sunspots, solar flares, etc.).
 When the sun is at the peak of a solar cycle, it becomes very active.
-Our current solar cycle started in January of 2008, meaning that as of right now (March 2015) we are on the downswing of this solar cycle.
+Our current solar cycle started in December of 2019, should peak in 2025, and then wind down until around 2030.
 A more active sun means more active solar wind heading towards Earth, which essentially is the cause of the northern lights—a continuous flow of solar wind hitting Earth.

 Earth’s magnetosphere, a region above Earth’s ionosphere, protects Earth from solar wind.
 (Note: If this region wasn’t there to protect us, we’d be in big trouble.
 There would be no upper atmosphere, no ozone layer and probably no humans.
 The solar wind would likely blow every ocean, lake and river dry.)
 Long story short, when the solar wind hits Earth’s magnetic fields, it’s diverted around the planet… but some of it makes it through, particularly around the north and south poles.
 The solar particles that make it through the atmosphere are called the aurora borealis and aurora australis (a.k.a. the northern and southern lights).